Sustainability / Governance Corporate Compliance

 Daicel has established a Corporate Compliance Program Division under the responsibility of Senior Managing Executive Officers to promote its corporate compliance activities across the entire Group.
 The head of each organization appoints a corporate activity facilitator to spearhead corporate compliance activities.

 Each organization submits a report on the status of corporate compliance and outstanding issues to the Corporate Compliance Program Division at the end of the fiscal year.
-The division compiles these reports and presents them at the Top Management Review on corporate compliance, which is attended by the top management, Standing Audit & Supervisory Board members, and the Workers’ Union representative, to discuss related issues and objectives for the next fiscal year.
+The division compiles these reports and presents the status of compliance and issues of the Group as a whole at the Top Management Review on corporate compliance, which is attended by the top management, Standing Audit & Supervisory Board members, and the Workers’ Union representative, to discuss related issues and objectives for the next fiscal year.

-The Corporate Compliance Program Division serves as a venue for dialogue for the promotion of corporate compliance programs with each organization.
-We used an on-demand format and customized contents in FY2024/3 based on the needs of each organization.
 Listening sessions are held to ascertain the current state of each organization’s compliance activities, and if necessary, the relevant divisions participate and offer advice on corporate compliance programs.
-These exchanges of views and other activities also serve, incidentally, as a type of internal audit, and in addition to the state of corporate compliance activities, the Corporate Compliance Program Division also checks the status of compliance violations (such as relationships with competitors, entertainment, and donations to public officials).
-We then further review the contents of reports and consultations received through the whistleblower system established at each Group company and the responses to such reports and consultations.
+These exchanges of views and other activities also serve, incidentally, as a type of internal audit, and in addition to the state of corporate compliance activities in all divisions and Group companies, the Corporate Compliance Program Division also checks the status of compliance violations (such as relationships with competitors, entertainment, and donations to public officials).

 In the event that the Corporate Compliance Program Division identifies any issues that may significantly impact corporate management, it will confirm the facts and promptly report to the corporate compliance officer and the Standing Audit & Supervisory Board members to discuss how to respond.